lehlud/sortsys_api/README.md

-# pgql
+# sortsys API

-API Interace for PostgresSQL RDBMS using an SQL-like query language usefule providing JSON-based APIs with finegrained authorization and powerful dynamic queries.
+API Interface for PostgresSQL RDBMS using an SQL-like query language useful for providing JSON-based APIs with finegrained authorization and powerful dynamic queries.

 ## Why?